HaimanotA/Instant-Mildew-Detector/README.md

 ## Main Data Analysis and Machine Learning Libraries

-* Numpy
+* Numpy is used to handle multi-dimensional arrays and includes a wide set of mathematical functions to operate on these arrays.
-* Pandas
+* Pandas is used for data analysis including performing statstical analysis.
-* Matplotlib
-* Seaborn
-* Plotly
-* Streamlit
-* Scikit-learn
-* tensorflow-cpu
+* Matplotlib is used for data visualization and helps in embedding plotts in Jupyter notebooks.
+* Seaborn provides a high-level intetrface for statstiical graphics and it offers a built-in themes for styling Matplot graphics.
+* Plotly is used for plotting data and and functions, add intteractivity and animation to data visualization.
+* Scikit-learn contain tools for predictive analysis. allows to train machine learning models for classification and clustetring.
+* tensorflow used to reduce the error in every iteration while fitting the model by using an optimiser and loss function.
-* keras
+* keras provides the python interface for artificial neural networks.
-* itertools
+* itertools used to iterate over data structures than can be sttepped over using a for-loop.
-* random
+* random is used to generate random numbers.

 ## Credits

-* In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.
+* This app is built by forking the template proven by Code Institute and the codes are similar to the walkthrough project 1.
+* The description for data Analysis and Machine Learning Libraries are taken from the CI lecture notes/videos.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The information regarding powdery mildew is taken from [Wikipedia](https://en.wikipedia.org/wiki/Powdery_mildew).

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
-- The images used for the gallery page were taken from this other open source site
+- The cherry leave images dataset are taken from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).

-## Acknowledgements (optional)
-*